An Erd\H{o}s--Szekeres type result for words with repeats: Unavoidable patterns

-In this section, we prove \Cref{prop: word with m repeats}, which says that any word with $kn^6+1$ repeats must contain one of the patterns in~\ref{1},~\ref{2} and~\ref{3}. \begin{proof}[Proof of Theorem~\ref{prop: word with m repeats}] Let $w$ be a word with $kn^6+1$ repeats.
+\begin{proof}[of Theorem~\ref{prop: word with m repeats}] Let $w$ be a word with $kn^6+1$ repeats.
 If $w$ contains a value that occurs $k+2$ times, then it contains the pattern $0^{k+2}$, so \ref{1} holds.
-Assume now that every value appears at most $k+1$ times.
+Now supppose that every value appears at most $k+1$ times.
 Then, there are at least $n^6+1$ distinct values in $w$ each with at least one repeat.
 Fix any $n^6+1$ distinct values in $w$ with repeats, and let $w'$ be the subword of $w$ consisting of the first two occurrences of each of these values in $w$.
 In particular, $w'$ has length $2n^6+2$.